Lopo/Limas/documentation/Installation.md

     restart: unless-stopped
 ```

+Connect to the application via `http://localhost:8080` (or the corresponding hostname of your server)

+To add SSL, you need a reverse proxy with SSL configured, like traefik.

-All Enviroment variables with their defaul values:
+All Environment variables with their default values:

 | Environment variable name | default value                                                              |
 |---------------------------|----------------------------------------------------------------------------|